 Silicon (semiconductor) wafers can be doped with materials like Boron, Aluminium, Phosphorous, Arsenic etc. Materials like Boron, Aluminium lack electrons in the outer shell of their atoms and hence they consume electrons already present in the semiconductors and this results in the formation of positive charge (holes) in the system resulting in p-type semiconductors.
 Phosphorous and Arsenic donate electrons and increase the negative charge in the system resulting in n-type semiconductors.
 When a p-type semiconductor is placed on n-type semiconductor, due to the presence of excess electrons in n-type semiconductor a movement of charge is observed.
 This movement eventually stalls and results in the formation of a layer, at the junction of two materials, called as depletion region.
 Because there are already electrons moved to the p-type semiconductor’s depletion region, for a new electron to move from n-type semiconductor to p-type semiconductor requires energy.
 The energy required for one unit charge in n-type semiconductor to move across the depletion region is called as junction potential and junction formed is called as p-n junction.

-LED is nothing but p-n junction which is taught rigorously during our Physics tuition classes for JC syllabus.
+LED is nothing but p-n junction which is taught rigorously during our A Level Physics tuition classes for JC syllabus.
 When the p-end of junction is connected to positive terminal and n-end to negative terminal of a battery; the electrons get enough energy to jump across the junction.
 When these electrons bind to the holes in p-type semiconductor, energy is released in the form of light and this phenomenon is called as electro-luminescence.